Nightfall (Asimov novelette and novel): Adaptations in other media

 In the 1950s, the story was adapted for the radio programs Dimension X and X Minus One.

 In 1976, Analog Records, as their only release, presented a further dramatization of "Nightfall" on a 33 1/3 rpm vinyl record, produced by James Cutting and recorded at American Learning Center.
 After the story, it includes a dialog between Isaac Asimov and Ben Bova.

 Dawn is a 1981 novel written by Dean McLaughlin as a re-imagining of Nightfall.

 In 1988, Nightfall, a low-budget movie, was produced based upon the story.
 The movie was shot on location at the Arcosanti Project, using the resident community members as background actors.
 Another film version, Nightfall, was made in 2000.

 In 1989, George Alec Effinger wrote a parody of the original short story, titled "Maureen Birnbaum After Dark."
 This story was included in the collections Foundation's Friends and Maureen Birnbaum, Barbarian Swordsperson.

 In April 2007, the story was the 100th episode of Escape Pod, a science-fiction podcast.

 Liu Cixin's Three-Body trilogy (2006–2010) recounts an invasion of the Earth by an alien civilization from planet Trisolaris, which orbits a triple star.
-Like Lagash, Trisolaris frequently experiences unpredictable and cataclysmic changes in sunlight.
+Unlike Lagash, Trisolaris frequently experiences unpredictable and cataclysmic changes in sunlight.

-In popular culture

-In a 2022 episode of the comedy series Young Sheldon, after the death of Asimov the main character Sheldon Cooper sets up a book club to discuss Asimov's works as a tribute to him.
-"Nightfall" is chosen to be the first book to be discussed at the club.